digitalyoshixi/zettelkasten/content/Java .hashCode().md

   - java
   - programming
 ---
-This is the unique identifier hash generated for each [[Java Objects]]
+This is a function that returns the memory address of  the [[Java Objects]].